You are legally required to:

 You should also:

-- plan and book advertising via the Media Agency Services (MAS) agreement
+- plan and book advertising by using the Media Agency Services (MAS) agreement

 - use the evaluation framework throughout the campaign cycle